BeejLuig/BeejLuig.github.io/_posts/2016-07-25-getting_the_ball_to_fall_with_css_and_at_keyframes.markdown

 date:   2016-07-25 22:45:26 +0000
 ---

 I am nearing the end of the HTML/CSS portion of the Learn program, and so far it has been smooth sailling.
-More often than not, I find myself exploring beyond the lessons within the Learn program, reading blogs, browsing Github, or messing around in [jsfiddle](http://jsfiddle.net) and [codepen](http://codepen.io).
+More often than not, I find myself exploring beyond the lessons within the Learn program, reading blogs, browsing Github, or messing around in <a href="http://jsfiddle.net" target="_blank">jsfiddle</a> and <a href="http://codepen.io" target="_blank">codepen</a>.
 I'm planning on posting more frequently with my favorite concepts / mini-projects.

 **@Keyframes is your friend**

-My introduction to the css @keyframes rule was about a year ago when I was working through [Code Academy](http://codeacademy.com), and I gave up on it almost immediately.
-It looked like a whole lotta code to make the simplest animation.
+My introduction to the css @keyframes rule was about a year ago when I was working through <a href="http://codeacademy.com" target="_blank">Code Academy</a>, and I gave up on it almost immediately.
+It looked like a whole lotta code, just to make the simplest animation.
 Turns out, it's WAYYY easier than I first thought.

 **Make the ball fall**